yasmin-michelin/k_means_clustering_retail/README.md

-# k_means_clustering_retail
+# k_means_clustering_for_customer_segmentation
-Client segmentation of an e-commerce in Brazil through unsupervised ML (K-means clustering)
+Customer segmentation for an e-commerce in Brazil through unsupervised ML (K-means algorithm)